Common Questions

 What can one expect in CBT?

-In the TREATMENT section of this site, under the TYPICAL SESSION link, I try to thoroughly describe the therapy process and some forms that I developed to support the process.
+In the TREATMENT section of this site, under the TYPICAL SESSION link, I provide a thorough description of the therapy process and the forms I have developed to support it.

-What if I do not know what are my goals in therapy?
+What if I don’t know what my goals are in therapy?

-The standard initial process in CBT is for the therapist and the individual to work together to delineate goals towards their unique values and aspirations and collaboratively develop a treatment plan.
+The standard initial process in CBT involves the therapist and the individual working together to delineate goals aligned with their unique values and aspirations, and then collaboratively developing a treatment plan.
 During therapy, your goals may change.
 Nevertheless, establishing a direction for therapy will help you get the most out of the experience.
 We emphasize the importance of understanding each individual's strengths.

 What about medication versus psychotherapy?